TxHawks/bidi-css-js/README.md

 This library falls short of a polyfill, and does not accommodate for dynamic changes in the flow direction.
 [See here](#not-a-polyfill)

+While not actually a real caveat, it is worth noting that the proposal changes the way four-directional shorthand properties are evaluated. [see here](#four-directional-shorthand-properties)

 ### `background`